-- The end of employment or reduction of hours of employment; - Death of the employee: - Commencement of a proceeding in bankruptcy with respect to the employer;; or - The employee's becoming entitled to Medicare benefits (under Part A, Part B, or both).
+- The end of employment or reduction of hours of employment; - Death of the employee; - Commencement of a proceeding in bankruptcy with respect to the employer; or - The employee's becoming entitled to Medicare benefits (under Part A, Part B, or both).

 For all other qualifying events (divorce or legal separation of the employee and spouse or a dependent child's losing eligibility for coverage as a dependent child), you must notify the Plan Administrator within 60 days after the qualifying event occurs.
-You must provide this notice to: Palomar College Human Resource Services, Attn: Benefits Specialist.
+You must provide this notice to: Palomar College Benefits Office (benefits@palomar.edu).